rmj3197/mayank-batra-portfolio/content/home/awards.md

 active = true  # Activate this widget? true/false
 weight = 70  # Order that this section will appear.

+title = "Awards and Honors"
+subtitle = ""

 [design.background]
   # Apply a background color, gradient, or image.
   #   Uncomment (by removing `#`) an option to apply it.